Mid front unrounded vowel

 For many of the languages that have only one phonemic front unrounded vowel in the mid-vowel area (neither close nor open), the vowel is pronounced as a true mid vowel and is phonetically distinct from either a close-mid or open-mid vowel.
 Examples are Basque, Spanish, Romanian, Japanese, Turkish, Finnish, Greek, Hejazi Arabic, Serbo-Croatian and Korean (Seoul dialect).
 A number of dialects of English also have such a mid front vowel.
 However, there is no general predisposition.
 Igbo and Egyptian Arabic, for example, have a close-mid /[e]/, and Bulgarian has an open-mid /[ɛ]/, but none of these languages have another phonemic mid front vowel.

 Kensiu, spoken in Malaysia and Thailand, is claimed to be unique in having true-mid vowels that are phonemically distinct from both close-mid and open-mid vowels, without differences in other parameters such as backness or roundedness.

+Some of the vowels listed in the table below may phonetically be more back than typical front vowels, as near-front vowels.
+If precision is required, this may instead be called a mid near-front unrounded vowel.